 - Only decisions of suspension and dismissal may be appealed by an accused student. - 2.
 The student must write a letter of appeal and submit the appeal within 48 hours after receiving notice of disciplinary sanctions. - 3.
 The appeal form must be complete and detailed.
-The student life committee for Hattiesburg will review appeals for Hattiesburg students; the administrative dean in Tradition will review appeals for Coast students; and the vice president for student services will review appeals for New Orleans students.
-The vice president for student services will review extended appeals coming from Tradition or New Orleans students. - 4.
+The student life committee for Hattiesburg will review appeals for Hattiesburg students; the administrative dean in Tradition will review appeals for Coast students; and the vice president for student services will review Hattiesburg appeals when the student life committee is delegated the adjudicating responsibility.
+Extended appeals coming from Tradition or New Orleans students will be reviewed by the vice president for student services. - 4.
 The student will be provided an official written notification detailing the decision to accept or deny the appeal within 48 hours.